 However, like the method above, you’ll likely run into latency.

-3) Use a small portable audio interface if you plan on only running one instrument through your DAW.
+3) Use a small portable audio interface like the iRig HD 2 (my dedicated review) if you plan on only running one instrument through your DAW.
 This is pretty much the same as the main method which I described in detail above.

 The only difference is that you’ll be using a much smaller, and likely, limited audio interface.
 The good thing about this is that it’s relatively inexpensive.
 Small interfaces are becoming exceedingly popular, like the iRig for example.